karsonchancwk/cryptoprice-dashboard/README.md

-# Getting Started with Cryptocurrency Dashboard
+# Getting Started with Cryptoprice Dashboard

 This project was done by Chan Wing Kin Karson, an HKUST student studying TEMGL 4950 in Sept 2023.
 It serves to fulfill the assignment of Self-study Dashboard.
+The Deployed link can be found at https://karsonchancwk.github.io/cryptoprice-dashboard.

 ## App Walkthrough